 It’s not just 'fine print'.
 You need to understand these clauses so you don’t end up with a property infested with pests or in a terrible condition.
 Michael Sloan, from The Successful Investor, explains some of the key things to know about building and pest conditions.

 A building and pest clause should exist as a condition of the sale when you buy a home.
 The clause allows you to get written reports from qualified building and pest inspectors about the property.

 Building and pest reports can identify a number of issues about the property.
 These range from minor problems like a leaking tap to serious issues such as termite infestation or structural damage.

 A correctly-worded building and pest clause may give you the right to withdraw from the contract if the report isn’t satisfactory.

 Don’t get caught out – read between the lines

 Beware: not all problems with the property will give you the right to end the contract.
 Let’s look at some examples – good and bad – of building and pest conditions.
 As you’ll see, how the clause is worded, and the nature of any problems found in an inspection, will determine if you can pull out of the sale.

 Building inspection conditions

-- ‘The contract is conditional upon the buyer/s obtaining at their expense a written report from an independent registered builder or qualified structural engineer, certifying that the dwelling on the property is structurally sound within 14 days of acceptance of this contract.
+- ‘The contract is conditional upon the buyer(s) obtaining at their expense a written report from an independent registered builder or qualified structural engineer, certifying that the dwelling on the property is structurally sound within 14 days of acceptance of this contract.
 If the report discloses that the dwelling is not structurally sound, the buyer(s) may at the buyer’s option, terminate this contract by written notice, supported by a copy of the report, to the vendor within 24 hours of receipt of the report…’